Minigeee/reel-ai/docs/data-model.md

 ```

 Relationships:
-- Links Users to Videos (likes)
-- Links Users to Users (follows)
+- Connects Users to other Users to represent following relationships
-- Links Users to Videos (comments)

 User Interaction:
-- Users can like/unlike videos
-- Users can follow/unfollow other users
+- Users can follow/unfollow other users to see their published content and updates
-- Users can comment on videos
-- Users can view their social activity

 Security Policies:
-- Likes:
 - Read: Public access
 - Create/Delete: Authenticated users only
 - Update: Not allowed

-- Comments:
+### Search Considerations

+Purpose: Enables efficient searching for users and videos on the platform.

+Description: Both the Users and Videos tables contain indexed searchable fields.
+Search functionality will be implemented in two tabs: a Videos tab (default) and a Users tab.

+Key Considerations:
+- For Users: Searchable fields include username, display_name, and bio.
+- For Videos: Searchable fields include title, description, category, and tags.
+- Full-text search or external search integrations can be explored in future iterations.

+Security Policies:
 - Read: Public access
-  - Create: Authenticated users only
-  - Update/Delete: Comment owner only
-- Follows:
-  - Read: Public access
-  - Create/Delete: Authenticated users only
-  - Update: Not allowed
+- Create/Update: Not applicable (handled via primary data models)